freedbutton/MiTM/README.md

 # MiTM

-# THIS IS MEANT PURLY FOR A TEST ENVIORMENT OR A DEMONSTRATION NO OTHER USE
+# THIS IS MEANT  FOR A TEST ENVIORMENT OR A DEMONSTRATION

 A man in the middle attack done from both a virtual machine and a raspberry pi